Man accused of killing LASD deputy pleads not guilty

 The man suspected in the fatal ambush shooting of a Los Angeles County sheriff's deputy pleaded not guilty by reason of insanity in court on Wednesday.

+"What I can assure you is that we're going to do everything within our legal power to make sure that this defendant never gets out of prison," said District Attorney George Gascón.

 The District Attorney's Office charged Kevin Cataneo Salazar, 29, with one count of murder, plus special circumstance allegations of murder of a peace officer, murder committed by lying in wait, murder committed by firing from a car and personal use of a firearm.
+While the special circumstance allegations make Cataneo Salazar eligible for the death penalty, Gascón said that the 29-year-old will face life without the possibility of parole.

+"If I thought that seeking the death penalty was going to bring Ryan back to us I would seek it without reservation," he said.

 The charges against Cataneo Salazar stem from the ambush killing of Deputy Ryan Clinkunbroomer.

 "Ryan, I miss you and I love you so much," fiance Brittany Lindsey said during a press conference.
 "I don't know how to live without you, and I didn't ever want to imagine it."